fbkarsdorp/python-course/README.md

 ## Launching the Python Course

-After you installed Anaconda, you launch the course by double clicking the file start-windows.bat (if you are working on Windows) or start-unix.sh if you work with Linux or start-osx.command if you work on Mac OS X.
+After you installed Anaconda, you launch the course by double clicking the file start-windows.bat (if you are working on Windows) or start-unix.sh (if you work with Linux) or start-osx.command (if you work on Mac OS X).

 ## Static Notebooks